 The Cimino Law Firm has worked on both sides of child support cases.
 We have helped custodial and noncustodial parents, and in each case, we fight for what is fair for the children and our clients.

-If you need help with a child support case, contact an experienced Rochester child support lawyer at our firm for a free phone consultation today.
+If you need help with a child support case, contact an experienced Rochester child support lawyer at our firm for a confidential phone consultation today.

 Who Can Collect Child Support Payments?

 The custodial parent is eligible for child support to help raise the child.
 If the parents have shared custody of the child, one parent still might be entitled to child support if the other parent makes substantially more money.